smy-THU/VirtualViewSelection/README.md

 $ pip install imageio==2.8.0 opencv-python==4.2.0.32 pillow==7.0.0 pyyaml==5.3 scipy==1.4.1 sharedarray==3.2.0 tensorboardx==2.0 tqdm==4.42.1
 ```

-for each subproject, refer to their readme for details
+for each subproject, refer to their requirements.txt or environment.yml for more details

 - install open3d following instructions in [Open3D – A Modern Library for 3D Data Processing](https://www.open3d.org/)